fgauna12/fgauna12.github.io/_posts/2020-10-15-aks-best-practice-backing-up-aks-with-velero.md

 #### Mean Time To Recover (MTTR)

-Although you might have everything automated, from the cluster creation using infrastructure as code to the applications being deployed on the cluster, in my experience all this automation can take a long time.
-For example, without backups it's taken upwards of 45 minutes for this automation to restore state of the cluster.
-This was with a completely stateless microservices-based application, meaning, we didn't use any persistent volumes to store data.
+You might have everything automated.
+From the cluster creation to the applications being deployed on the cluster.
+But, in my experience, this automation can take a long time.
+For example, it took me 45 minutes for all pipelines to deploy each of ~15 microservices to a cluster.

 During a disaster, recreating new infrastructure and <mark>re-deploying all components can take time</mark>.
-Depending on the criticality of the incident and the importance of the app, this can feel like an *eternity*.
+Depending on the criticality of the incident and the importance of the app, *it can feel like an eternity*.

 By using a tool like Velero to backup all Kubernetes resources, a cluster can be quickly restored to a certain state, lessening recovery time from \~45 minutes to \~15 minutes.

 #### Avoiding Data Loss

-If you have *stateful* applications deployed on your clusters, you will likely use persistent volumes to store the data.
-For example, deploying a MySQL database on the cluster.
-Tools like Velero can also help backup the data in persistent volumes as well.
+If you have *stateful* applications deployed on your clusters, you will likely use persistent volumes to store data.
+For example, running a database on Kubernetes.
+So, tools like Velero can also help backup the data in persistent volumes as well.

 ## Velero